ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 Back in Anuka's apartment, surrounded once again by the trappings of modern comfort--hot showers, wifi, soft beds--I felt a strange displacement.
 Part of me still wished to be in the Taiga, still riding across boggy terrain, still waking to the sound of reindeer hooves outside an ortz.

 I thought about the word "nomad"—how it implies constant movement, no fixed home.
-Yet the nomads we'd met seemed more rooted, more connected to their place in the world than people with permanent addresses--myself included.
+Yet the nomads we'd met seemed more rooted, more connected to their place in the world than people with permanent addresses, myself included.
 What, then, did home mean to them?
 I couldn't pretend to know.
 I'd only glimpsed fragments.

-Perhaps it was in the way Handa and her husband invited strangers into their ger with unquestioning hospitality.
+Perhaps it was in Handa's instantaneous and unquestioning hospitality.
 Or in how Lhagwa's family arranged their treasured medals on cabin walls they'd soon leave behind.
 Or in how the Eastern reindeer herders dismantled their entire camp in one morning.
 Maybe it was in Godla's words when asked what he loved about Mongolia: "We can live with our animals and do whatever we want".
-Whatever the case, I realized that Anuka and Baagii had given Kourtney and I a profound gift: they had made Mongolia feel, however briefly, like home.
+Whatever the case, I realized that Anuka and Baagii had given Kourtney and I a profound gift: they had made Mongolia feel, however briefly, like home to us.
 Not through luxury, or comfort, or chaperoning us through the "must-see" attractions of Mongolia, but through genuine human connection.

-Indeed, as I reflect on this trip, now years later, it wasn't the spectacular landscapes or exotic experiences that I regularly think of, but the simple moments centered around people: Baagii's laughter when I mistakenly reached to shake his blood-covered hand during the sheep butchering.
-Or Anuka marveling at Godla's powerful presence after the shaman ritual.
+Indeed, as I reflect on this trip now, nearly two years later, it wasn't the spectacular landscapes or exotic experiences that I regularly think of, but the simple moments centered around people: Baagii's laughter when I mistakenly reached to shake his blood-covered hand during the sheep butchering.
+Or the way that Anuka marveled at Godla's powerful shamanistic presence.
 Or the bunch of us in Lhagwa's cabin, huddled around a card game underneath a flickering lightbulb.

-Mongolia revealed itself to us not just as a place on a map, but as a way of being—adaptable, disciplined, generous, and profoundly connected to what matters most.
+Mongolia revealed itself to us not just as a place on a map, but as a way of being—proud, generous, and profoundly connected to what matters most.
 And for that lesson—to Anuka, Baagii, Lhagwa, Godla, Sartlong, Handa, Buyantogtokh, Batsur, and everyone else who welcomed us into their lives—no amount of *bayarlala* could ever be enough.

 {% include photo.html url="2023-09-14-north-mongolia/15/__2023-09-11_01-18-49-358000_evan.webp" description="Kourtney, Baagii, Anuka, and I share a final countryside meal together, talking about relationships, marriage, and what makes a good life." %}

+{:.notice}
+If you want to travel to Mongolia, we would highly recommend getting in touch with Anuka.
+Her website is [here](https://www.reindeertoursmongolia.com/) and her Instagram is [here](https://www.instagram.com/reindeer_mongolia/).